The Grand Lodge of Indiana

 In addition, most states share their jurisdiction by agreement with a second organization commonly referred to as a ‘Prince Hall Affiliated’ grand lodge.
-Indiana mutually recognizes the Most Worshipful Prince Hall Grand Lodge of Indiana, and our members freely share fraternal cooperation and inter-visitation.
+Indiana mutually recognizes the Most Worshipful Prince Hall Grand Lodge of Indiana (opens in new window,) and our members freely share fraternal cooperation and visitation (contact the Grand Secretary for protocol.)

 The offices of the Grand Lodge of Indiana are located in downtown Indianapolis on the first floor of the Indianapolis Masonic Temple at 525 N. Illinois Street.